kenanhancer/Uni.ORM/README.md

 ```

 ##Dynamic object and strongly typed result
-Let's say you want to use `POCO` model, you can set your `POCO` type as generic in method.
+Suppose you want to use `POCO` model, you can set your `POCO` type as generic in method.
 So, `Uni.ORM` will return strongly typed result.

 ```csharp
 public class customer